Ukrainian-History/autoBWF/docs/configuration.rst

     "copyright": {
         "list": ["Generic", "CC-BY-SA", "Public domain"],
         "Generic": "Publication and other forms of distribution (including online sharing and streaming) may be restricted.
 For details, contact the Apocryphal State University Archives.", "CC-BY-SA": "This content is copyright by the Apocryphal State University, and is licenced under Creative Commons BY-SA.
-See https://creativecommons.org/licenses/by-sa/4.0/ for details."
-        "Public domain": "This content has been placed into the public domain."
+See https://creativecommons.org/licenses/by-sa/4.0/ for details.", "Public domain": "This content has been placed into the public domain."
     }